tgstation/tgstation/code/modules/antagonists/traitor/README.md

 ### Overcompensate

-You do not want to overcompensate variables such as `progression_minimum` and `progression_maximum` if you are looking to make it so that it matches a timeframe that the `progression_minimum` and `progression_maximum` values do not represent.
+You do not want to overcompensate variables such as `progression_minimum` and `progression_maximum`.
 Such values need to be an accurate representation of roughly around the time a player should unlock the objective or uplink item. progression_scaling_deviance is supposed to represents the limit that a casual player can be at before it becomes significantly harder for them to progress throughout.
 You should expect people to be within `progression_scaling_deviance` + `progression_scaling_deviance` * `global_progression_deviance_required`.
 (Assuming `progression_scaling_deviance` is 20 minutes and `progression_scaling_deviance_required` is 0.5, 20 + 0.5 * 20 = 30; this gives us a value of 30 minutes).
 This is the expected deviance.

 ### Reward large amounts of progression points